maruf-pfc/fine-tuning/Fine-tune CLIP to classify your own image categories/README.md

 `from peft import LoraConfig, get_peft_model` — import LoRA tools.
 LoraConfig defines the LoRA settings. get_peft_model wraps an existing model with LoRA.

 `r=4` — the rank.
 This is the key LoRA hyperparameter.
 Rank 4 means the adapter matrices A and B have dimensions (d×4) and (4×d).
-Same rank used in her paper.
 Lower rank = fewer parameters but less capacity.

 `lora_alpha=8` — scaling factor.
 The LoRA update is scaled by alpha/r = 8/4 = 2.
 Controls how much the LoRA update influences the original weights.

 `target_modules=["q_proj", "v_proj"]` — which layers to apply LoRA to. "q_proj" is the query projection matrix in self-attention. "v_proj" is the value projection matrix.
-These are the most important attention components — same choice made in the original LoRA paper.
+These are the most important attention components.

 `lora_dropout=0.1` — randomly zeros 10% of LoRA activations during training.
 Prevents overfitting.